 First thing’s first, clean the stairs.
 So If you have white risers, like I do, you totally know what abuse it gets with daily usage.
 So I first begun by cleaning and freshening up the paint before I would do anything.
 The last thing you would want to do is decorate dirty stairs.
 It’s not cute and the dirt will shine brightly through your decorations.
 Hahaha.
 So yea, first wipe down and clean your stairs.
 Touch up the paint is needed.

 Plan out the lighting.
-I use plug in string lights when decorating my staircase.
+I use to plug in string lights when decorating my staircase.
 For me it’s easier because I don’t have to worry about changing out any batteries and turning all the lights on or off is just a matter of plugging in one cord.
 So before putting anything up, decide on the placement of your power cords.
 You don’t want to end up with an extension cord running down the side of the stairs.

 Select your color scheme.
 This year I opted for a more traditional color scheme.
 It’s green, cream and cranberry red.